Louisiana Voices Educator's Guide

 Identifying Folk Traditions and Locating Folk Artists

-If you want to feature a specific tradition and you can’t find someone who practices it, you will need to look beyond the immediate community.
+If you want to feature a specific tradition and you can't find someone who practices it, you will need to look beyond the immediate community.
 This can be more challenging, but there are resources available.
 Consult Suggestions for Folklife Fieldwork and Presentations: Folklife Genres to consider possibilities.
 Explore the Folklife In Louisiana and Louisiana Folk Artist Biographies websites for ideas.
 They may help jog your memory about local people and traditions and help you decide what type of tradition you would like to feature.
-Or contact the Louisiana Folklife Program or your Regional Folklorist to get contact information or other recommendations.
+Or contact the Louisiana Folklife Program to get contact information or other recommendations.

 Be aware that if you are inviting an artist, it is appropriate to offer them a stipend for their time in the classroom.
 If they are traveling, they will need travel and possibly lodging.
 Sometimes the parent/teacher organization supports such projects.
 If the artist is coming in for more than a one-day presentation or interview, grants may be available for classroom residencies that connect the artist to your curriculum.
-See Louisiana Voices Funding Opportunities.

 Photography

-Tape Recording
+Audio Recording

 Videography